 The metrics Google Scholar provides can help you see things like where your article has been cited.
 Learn more about Google Scholar metrics.

-Google Scholar has more tools than some people realize.
-You can star a paper to save it to your library for later.
+Google Scholar has more search capability than some people realize.
+Did you know you can star a paper to save it to your library for later?

 And you can create alerts for a topic of interest.
 And alerts for specific events (i.e. when your paper is cited).